Fascinating Facts About Snakes: Strange and Impressive Reptiles

 Which Snake Is the Most Venomous?

 It's difficult to name the most venomous snake in the world.
-Some snakes have a venom that is less powerful than the venom of other snakes but is more dangerous because it's injected in larger quantities, for example.
-Many snake venoms haven't been tested for toxicity.
+Some snakes have a venom that is less powerful than the venom of other snakes but is more dangerous because it's injected in larger quantities.
+Many venoms haven't been tested for toxicity.
 Another problem is that test procedures to determine venom toxicity vary in different labs.

 An unpleasant laboratory test is used to determine the toxicity of a substance.
 It's called the LD50 test and measures the dose of chemical that is lethal to 50% of a group of laboratory mice.
 The lower the LD50 number, the more dangerous the chemical.